 Even outside the Netherlands, not many clubs can compete with the kind of history AFC Ajax have.
-With 51 major domestic trophies and four European Cups, Ajax is the seventh most successful football club of the 20th century.
+With over 50 major domestic trophies and four European Cups, Ajax is the seventh most successful football club of the 20th century.
 They have also won the Cup Winners' Cup and the UEFA Cup, which makes them one of only four clubs to win all three major UEFA competitions.

 “Het Veldje” (1893–1900)